cmksoftdev/DomBauMeister/README.md

 # DBM.js
 DomBauMeister.js is a lightweight framework to create dynamic html sites.
+It's easy to use and debug.
+If you have any questions, just ask.
 <br />
 see a demo on http://cmk.bplaced.net/dbm.html
 <br />